-Due to privacy laws, we cannot register you directly.
+You can sign up for the online credit monitoring service anytime between now and laws, we cannot register you directly.
 Please note that credit monitoring service might not be available for individuals who do not have a credit file with TransUnion, or an address in the United States (or its territories) and a valid Social Security number.
 Enrolling in this service will not affect your credit score.